growerp/growerpuntil20220814/README.md

 The system configuration file is in /assets/cfg/app_settings.json.
 Select OFBiz or Moqui here.

-For test purposes we can provide access to Moqui or OFBiz systems inn the cloud.
+For test purposes we can provide access to Moqui or OFBiz systems in the cloud.

 This admin branch is using the core package stored in the same repository in the 'packages' branch.
 This package contains all the basic ERP functions, see the [readme](https://github.com/growerp/growerp/blob/packages/core/README.md) file for more info.